Abstract representations of events arise from mental errors in learning and memory

 Using this revised counting rule, we can begin to form more realistic predictions about people's internal estimates of the transition structure, $\hat{A}_{ij} = \tilde{n}_{ij}/\sum_k \tilde{n}_{ik}$.

-We pause to emphasize that $P(\Delta t)$ does not represent the forgetting of past stimuli altogether; instead, it reflects the local shuffling of stimuli in time.
-In fact, if one were to simply forget past stimuli at some fixed rate -- a process recently shown to play a vital role in other cognitive tasks\cite{Richards-01} -- this would merely introduce white noise into the maximum likelihood estimate $\hat{A}^{\text{MLE}}$ (see Supplementary Information).
-By contrast, we will see that by shuffling the order of stimuli in time, people are able to gather information about the higher-order structure of the underlying transitions.
+We remark that $P(\Delta t)$ does not represent the forgetting of past stimuli altogether; instead, it reflects the local shuffling of stimuli in time.
+If one were to forget past stimuli at some fixed rate -- a process that is important for some cognitive functions\cite{Richards-01} -- this would merely introduce white noise into the maximum likelihood estimate $\hat{A}^{\text{MLE}}$ (see Supplementary Discussion).
+By contrast, we will see that, by shuffling the order of stimuli in time, people are able to gather information about the higher-order structure of the underlying transitions.

-\section{Choosing a memory distribution: The free energy principle}
+\subsection{Choosing a memory distribution: The free energy principle.}

 In order to make predictions about people's expectations, we must choose a particular mathematical form for the memory distribution $P(\Delta t)$.
 To do so, we begin with a single driving hypothesis: that the brain is finely-tuned to (i) minimize errors and (ii) minimize computational complexity.
-Formally, we define the error of a recalled stimulus to be its distance in time from the desired stimulus (i.e., $\Delta t$), such that the average error of a candidate distribution $Q(\Delta t)$ is given by $E(Q) = \sum_{\Delta t} Q(\Delta t)\Delta t $.
+Formally, we define the error of a recalled stimulus to be its distance in time from the desired stimulus (i.e., $\Delta t$), such that the average error of a candidate distribution $Q(\Delta t)$ is given by $E(Q) = \sum_{\Delta t} Q(\Delta t)\Delta t$.